 If you're an HR or recruiting leader in today's pandemic-challenged economy, you are well acquainted with the challenges of an improving U.S. employment rate and an unprecedented need to hire remote employees and rehire recently furloughed ones.
 It can seem impossible to fill -- or refill -- open positions.

 But new times call for new measures.
 Today's HR teams need to think like the ad agencies behind those killer tourism marketing campaigns -- only, in this case, the destination is your company.
-This approach to attracting candidates is called recruitment marketing, and it's a must for HR leaders and their recruiting teams.
+This approach to attracting candidates is called recruitment marketing, and it's a must for HR leaders and their talent acquisition and recruiting teams.

 A recruitment marketing strategy is a far more proactive approach to hiring.

 "[A] recruitment marketing strategy is the approach you take to making your company's culture visible and attractive to top talent.
 It's a pull rather than push strategy," said Wences Garcia, CEO of MarketGoo, a self-service SEO tools provider.